zamronypj/fano/README.md

 for [scaffolding web application](https://fanoframework.github.io/scaffolding-with-fano-cli/) using Fano, creating controllers, views, etc .
 It is similar how Laravel Artisan tool works.

     $ fanocli --create-project=my-cool-app
+    $ cd my-cool-app
+    $ fanocli --create-controller=Hello

-While you can create project structure and initialize Fano repository, the tools is not ready yet.
+While you can create project structure and initialize Fano repository, create controller, the tools is still in development.

 ### Install from scratch with Git submodule